The Properties and Uses of Zinc Metal

-A base metal, zinc is primarily used in order to galvanize steel, a process to protect the metal against unwanted corrosion.
-But alloys of zinc, including brass, are vital to a wide range of applications, from corrosion resistant marine components to musical instruments.
+A base metal, zinc is primarily used to galvanize steel, a process that protects the metal against unwanted corrosion.
+The alloys of zinc, including brass, are vital to a wide range of applications, from corrosion-resistant marine components to musical instruments.

-- Strength: Zinc is a weak metal with a tensile strength less than half that of mild carbon steel.
+Strength: Zinc is a weak metal with less than half the tensile strength of mild carbon steel.
 It is generally not used in load-bearing applications, although inexpensive mechanical parts can be die cast from zinc.

-- Ductility: Between 212-302 oF zinc becomes ductile and malleable, but at elevated temperatures reverts to a brittle state.
-Again, zinc alloys greatly improve on this property over the pure metal, allowing more complex fabrication methods to be used.
+Ductility: Between 212 and 302 degrees Fahrenheit, zinc becomes ductile and malleable, but at elevated temperatures, it reverts to a brittle state.
+Zinc alloys greatly improve on this property over the pure metal, allowing more complex fabrication methods to be used.

-- Conductivity: Zinc’s conductivity is moderate for a metal.
-Its strong electrochemical properties, however, serve well in the galvanizing process and alkaline batteries
+Conductivity: Zinc’s conductivity is moderate for a metal.
+Its strong electrochemical properties, however, serve well in alkaline batteries and during the galvanizing process.

 Alessandro Volta created the first battery in 1800 using copper and zinc plates, ushering in a new era of electrical knowledge.
-By 1837, Stanislas Sorel has named his new process of zinc-plating, galvanization, after Luigi Galvani, who had discovered the animating effect of electricity while autopsying frogs.
-Galvanization, a form of cathodic protection, can protect a wide variety of metals and is now the primary industrial application of pure zinc.
+By 1837, Stanislas Sorel had named his new process of zinc-plating "galvanization" after Luigi Galvani, who had discovered the animating effect of electricity while autopsying frogs.
+Galvanization, a form of cathodic protection, can protect a wide variety of metals.
+It's now the primary industrial application of pure zinc.

 Zinc in the Marketplace

-The countries mining and producing the most refined zinc, in descending order, are China, Peru, Australia, the United States and Canada.
-According to the U.S. Geological Survey, about 13.4 million metric tons of zinc in concentrate was mined in 2014, with China accounting for about 36 percent of the total.
+The countries mining and producing the most refined zinc, in descending order, are China, Peru, Australia, the United States, and Canada.
+According to the U.S. Geological Survey, about 13.4 million metric tons of zinc in concentrate was mined in 2014, with China accounting for about 36% of the total.

-According to the International Lead and Zinc Study Group, about 13 million metric tons of zinc were consumed industrially in 2013 in galvanizing, brass and bronze alloys, zinc alloys, chemical production and die casting.
+According to the International Lead and Zinc Study Group, about 13 million metric tons of zinc were consumed industrially in 2013—through galvanizing, brass and bronze alloys, zinc alloys, chemical production, and die casting.

-Zinc is traded on the LME as "Special High Grade" contracts at 99.995% minimum purity in 25-ton ingots.
+Zinc is traded on the London Metal Exchange (LME) as "Special High Grade" contracts at 99.995% minimum purity in 25-ton ingots.

-- Brass: 3-45% Zn by weight.
-Used in musical instruments, valves, and hardware.
+- Brass: 3-45% Zn by weight, it's used in musical instruments, valves, and hardware.

-- Nickel silver: 20% Zn by weight.
-Used for its shiny silver appearance in jewelry, silverware, model train tracks and musical instruments.
+- Nickel silver: 20% Zn by weight, it's used for its shiny silver appearance in jewelry, silverware, model train tracks, and musical instruments.

-- Zinc diecasting alloys: >78% by weight.
-Usually contain small amounts (less than a few percent) of Pb, Sn, Cu, Al, and Mg to improve diecasting characteristics and mechanical properties.
-Used to make small intricate shapes and suitable for moving parts in machines.
-The cheapest of these alloys are referred to as pot metal and serve as inexpensive replacements for steel.
+- Zinc die casting alloys: >78% Zn by weight, it usually contains small amounts (less than a few percentage points) of Pb, Sn, Cu, Al, and Mg to improve die casting characteristics and mechanical properties.
+It's used to make small intricate shapes and suitable for moving parts in machines.
+The cheapest of these alloys are referred to as pot metal, and they serve as inexpensive replacements for steel.

-- Zinc is critical for all life on Earth, and used in more than 300 enzymes; zinc deficiency was recognized as a clinical health problem in 1961.
-The International Zinc Association explains that zinc is critical to proper cellular growth and mitosis, fertility, immune system function, taste and smell, healthy skin and vision.
+Zinc is critical for all life on Earth, and it's used in more than 300 enzymes.
+Zinc deficiency was recognized as a clinical health problem in 1961.
+The International Zinc Association explains that zinc is critical to proper cellular growth and mitosis, fertility, immune system function, taste, smell, healthy skin, and vision.

-- United States pennies are constructed with a zinc core comprising 98% of their weight.
+United States pennies are constructed with a zinc core that makes up 98% of their total weight.
 The remaining 2% is an electrolytically plated copper coating.
-The amount of copper used in pennies is subject to change if the US Treasury deems them too expensive to produce.
-There are as many as two billion zinc-core pennies circulating in the US!
+The amount of copper used in pennies is subject to change if the U.S. Treasury deems them too expensive to produce.
+As many as 2 billion zinc-core pennies are circulating in the U.S. economy.